giolee88/FluTracker/README.md

-# Team FluTraker Project 1
+# Team FluTracker Project 1

 This document contains the Summary and Key Planning notes for Team FluTraker Project 1.
 Team Members: